 Turnaround to delivery?

 The time depends upon the number of commissions I am working on at the time.
 Turnaround is approximately 6 to 8 weeks for single pet portrait images in pastel.
-Water colours allow 10 to 12 weeks depending upon the complexity of the painting.
 Oil paintings allow 4 months as sufficient drying time is needed before shipping

-If there is a large number of images in your portrait delivery may be a little longer I will advise you if this is the case when ordering.
+If there is a large number of images in your portrait delivery will be a little longer I will advise you if this is the case when ordering.

-Human portraits may take a little longer depending upon the medium selected.
+Human portraits will take a little longer depending upon the medium selected.

 How will my finished portrait arrive?